zzonyo/trust-docs-test/source/index.html.md

 ```

-> All responses push data will be returned in fixed format，Huobi USDT Swap API document will only focus on data illustration， Response data format is laid out as below；
+> All responses push data will be returned in fixed format，Huobi USDT Margined Swap API document will only focus on data illustration， Response data format is laid out as below；

 ```